jwct1995/Shopping-Website/docs/User stories html/READ.md

 # User stories

-User stories html presents user stories in an easy to read html format.
+User stories html presents the project user stories in an easy-to-read html format.

 ## Usage

 Download all files in "User stories html" to your local machine.
 From your folder, open "index.html" to go to the main page.
-Alternatively, open any html file directly to access them.
+Alternatively, open any html file directly to access it.

 ## Acknowledgements